-The Governance and Nominating Committee met three times during the fiscal year.
-Except for one meeting, where two members were absent, each meeting was attended by all sitting members.
+The Governance and Nominating Committee met two times during the fiscal year.
+Each meeting was attended by all sitting members.

-The Governance and Nominating Committee made the recommendation that T. Joe Crawford, Maryellen F. Goodlatte and Paul W. Nester be nominated for election to the Board of Directors and to serve a three-year term beginning with the 2024 Annual Meeting and continuing until 2027.
+The Governance and Nominating Committee made the recommendation that Abney S. Boxley III, Elizabeth A. McClanahan, and John B. Williamson III be nominated for election to the Board of Directors and to serve a three-year term beginning with the 2025 Annual Meeting and continuing until 2028.
 The Board approved this recommendation.